binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 PBKDF2, bcrypt and the newer scrypt, apply a Pseudorandom Function (PRF) such as a cryptographic hash, cipher or keyed-Hash Message Authentication Code (HMAC) to the data being received along with a unique salt.
 The salt should be stored with the hashed data.

-Do not use MD5, SHA-1 or the SHA-2 family of cryptographic one-way hashing functions by themselves for cryptographic purposes like hashing your sensitive data.
-In-fact do not use hashing functions at all for this unless they are leveraged with one of the mentioned KDFs.
-Why?
-This is because they were not designed for passwords (to be slow), the hashing speed can not be slowed as hardware continues to get faster.
-Many organisations that have had their data-stores stolen and continue to on a weekly basis could avoid their secrets being compromised simply by using a decent KDF with salt and a decent number of iterations.
+Do not use MD5, SHA-1, or the SHA-2 family of cryptographic one-way hashing functions by themselves for cryptographic purposes such as hashing your sensitive data.
+In fact, do not use hashing functions at all for this unless they are leveraged with one of the mentioned KDFs.
+The hashing functions were not designed to be used alone for passwords (to be slow), the hashing speed can not be slowed as hardware continues to get faster.
+Many organisations that have had their datastores stolen, and continue to on a weekly basis, could avoid their secrets being compromised simply by using a decent KDF with salt and a decent number of iterations.
 "_Using four AMD Radeon HD6990 graphics cards, I am able to make about 15.5 billion guesses per second using the SHA-1 algorithm._"

 > Per Thorsheim